The Nourised Spirit

-Revati star shines down an integrity of awareness that is not fuelled by emotional tides and impulses, but by a deeper awareness that moves with a panoramic vision.
+Revati shines an integrity of awareness that is not fuelled by emotional tides and impulses, but by a deeper awareness that moves with a panoramic vision.

 The first impulse of Revati is to nourish one’s home before bringing fires further afield.

-Revati is very much the star of the teacher.
+Revati is very much the realm of the parent, the nourisher and the teacher.
 A teacher of any subject can only teach if they have learned something themselves.
 A teacher who has not learned something cannot nourish the students and will waste precious time in indulging in superficialities.

 Revati is the cycle of flowing nourishment.
-The Mother who has a nourishing force with her, has the possibility to nourish and therefore can attract the child that requires nourishment.
-This applies in all fields of life and sums up the lesson of this star.
+The Mother who has a nourishing force with her, has the possibility to nourish, and therefore can attract the child that requires nourishment.
+This applies in all fields of life.
+This is the star-spun wisdom of Revati.

 In the opposite way, we could say that the empty and depleted are vampirised by something and in turn are only good themselves to vampirise something.
-Revati is the star that breaks the cycle of psychic vampirism.
+Revati brings a celestial teaching that can break the cycle of psychic vampirism.

 Revati is a parental force.